-We can witness some critical patterns in the chemical and physical behaviours of the group 13 elements.
-The trichlorides, iodides as well as bromides of every one of these elements hydrolyse in water.
+We can witness some critical patterns in the chemical and physical behaviour of the group 13 elements.
+The trichlorides, iodides as well as bromides of each one of these elements hydrolyse in water.
 This is because these are all covalent in nature.
-Species like tetrahedral [M(OH)4]- and octahedral [M(OH)6]3+ exist in a fluid medium.
+Species like tetrahedral [M(OH)4]– and octahedral [M(OH)6]3+ exist in a fluid medium.
 An exception to this is boron.

 The monomeric trihalides are strong Lewis acids.
 This is because they are highly electron lacking.
 Boron trifluoride effortlessly reacts with Lewis bases, for example, NH3 to finish octet around boron.

 F3B + : NH3 → F3B – NH3

 The greatest covalence of Boron is 4.
 We can attribute this to the non-attendance of d-orbitals.
 On the other hand, the d-orbitals are accessible with Aluminium and other elements.
 This is the reason their most extreme covalency can be normal past 4.

 A large portion of other metal halides (e.g. AlCl3) are dimerized through halide bridging (e.g. Al2Cl6).
 The metal species finishes its octet with the help of electrons accepted from halogen in these halogen bridged particles.
 Let us now look at the anomalous properties of boron and aluminium.

 - The most basic anomaly that we notice in these elements is that Boron is a non-metal.
 In contrast to this, aluminium is a metal.

 - While boron is a non-conductor of electricity, aluminium is a very good conductor of electricity.